rurounigit/bingebase/README.md

-# BingBase is a training / portfolio Movie App.
+# BingBase is a Movie App

 it fetches movie data from the public (and free) Open Movie Database (https://www.omdbapi.com/) aswell as The Movie Database (https://www.themoviedb.org/.)